Fargo (1996 film): Plot

+Cast

+Other actors in smaller roles include Bain Boehlke as Mr. Mohra, Michelle Hutchison as a call girl, Larissa Kokernot and Melissa Peterman as the truck stop prostitutes, James Gaulke as the Minnesota State Trooper Gaear kills, J. Todd Anderson (the film's storyboard artist) and Michelle Suzanne LeDoux as the witnesses Gaear kills, Gary Houston as Jerry's irate customer and Sally Wingert as his wife.

+KSTP-TV morning show hosts Steve and Sharon Edelman appear as themselves.
+Warren Keith has a voiceover role as GMAC representative Reilly Diefenbach.
+Singer José Feliciano has a cameo appearance as himself.
+Bruce Campbell has an uncredited appearance via footage from Generations, a Michigan-area soap opera he appeared on during the mid-1980s.

 Production

 Casting

 The Coens initially considered William H. Macy for a smaller role, but they were so impressed by his reading that they asked him to read for the role of Jerry.
 According to Macy, he was persistent in getting the role, saying: "I found out that they [the Coen brothers] were auditioning in New York still, so I got my jolly, jolly Lutheran ass on an airplane and walked in and said, 'I want to read again because I'm scared you're going to screw this up and hire someone else.'
 I actually said that.
 You know, you can't play that card too often as an actor.
 Sometimes it just blows up in your face, but I said, 'Guys, this is my role.
 I want this.
 Ethan Coen later said, "I don't think either of us [Coen brothers] realised what a tough acting challenge we were handing Bill Macy with this part.
 Jerry's a fascinating mix of the completely ingenuous and the utterly deceitful.
 Yet he's also guileless; even though he set these horrible events in motion, he's surprised when they go wrong."

 Frances McDormand learned how to use and fire a gun, spent days talking with a pregnant police officer and developed a backstory for her character along with John Carroll Lynch, who played her husband.
 She said she may have modeled Marge on her sister, a chaplain at a women's maximum-security prison.